Manitoba Provincial Road 266

-Provincial Road 266 (PR 266), is a provincial road in the Canadian province of Manitoba.
+Provincial Road 266 (PR 266), is a short 24.0 km north-south provincial road in the Swan River Valley of the Parkland Region of Manitoba.
+It serves as a connection between the town of Bowsman and Birch River as well as a longer alternative to PTH 10 (Northern Woods and Water Route) between the same two communities.

 Route description

 Provincial Road 266 starts on the east side of the village of Bowsman at PTH 10 and close to PR 279.
 The route leads to Birch River.
 It is an alternative route to PTH 10.
 The first part of the road near Bowsman follows along the Woody River, then it travels straight north.
 In Birch River it joins up with PR 268, about a mile from PTH 10.
 It is almost entirely a gravel road, except for the paved sections within Bowsman and Birch River.